lewinschmitt/lewinschmitt.github.io/_pages/playground.md

 Global Governance:
 - The international community needs to develop a proper understanding of AI as a global phenomenon.
 - The international community needs to develop a framework for global governance of AI.
-- The international community needs to develop a proper understanding of AI as a global phenomenon.
-- The international community needs to develop a framework for global governance of AI.

 International Norms:
 - The international community needs to develop international norms for the use of AI.
-- The international community needs to develop international norms for the use of AI.

 International Framework:
 - The international community needs to develop an international framework for the development of AI.
-- The international community needs to develop an international framework for the development of AI.

 International Standards:
-- The international community needs to develop international standards for the development of AI.
 - The international community needs to develop international standards for the development of AI.

 ## AI Policy frameworks